Andro-22/rename-entire-folder-python/README.md

 # rename-entire-folder-python
-Renames an entire folder to file + number.
+Renames an entire folder's files to file + number.
 (Windows) Change "C:\\Users\\Andro\\Documents\\Hello" to the folder you want.